-This Tool sets the required construction variables for working with the Ghostscript command.
-It also registers an appropriate Action with the PDF Builder (PDF), such that the conversion from PS/EPS to PDF happens automatically for the TeX/LaTeX toolchain.
-Finally, it adds an explicit Ghostscript Builder (Gs) to the environment.
+This Tool sets the required construction variables for working with the Ghostscript software.
+It also registers an appropriate Action with the PDF Builder, such that the conversion from PS/EPS to PDF happens automatically for the TeX/LaTeX toolchain.
+Finally, it adds an explicit Gs Builder for Ghostscript to the environment.